 RQ7.3: Do expanded social relations result in practices that do not eventuate, are partially implemented, or prompt adoption of an entirely different practice?

-RQ7.4: What are the monetary and non-monetary values of on-farm practice change for participating farmers and farming households?
+RQ7.4: What are the social and economic benefits of on-farm practice change for participating farmers and farming households?

-RQ7.5: What is the combined monetary and non-monetary value of secondary diffusion of practice change resulting from the project?
+RQ7.5: What are the social and economic secondary benefits of diffusion of practice change resulting from the project?

 - Household interviews

 - Field analysis of on-farm practices through ‘farm visits’

 - Social network analyses (tracing, mapping, qualitative)